 Then there are days like today.
-Days of reflection when I spend my time considering what I stand for, acknowledging what’s most important, and reorganizing my priorities.
-And at the end of the day, there’s nothing to show for it.
+Days of reflection when I spend my time acknowledging what's most important, and reorganizing my priorities.
+And at the end of the day, there's nothing to show for it.
 No effort toward the long haul and no tasks crossed off the list.
-Except calmness and a sense of peace over the conclusions I’ve come to.
+Except calmness and a sense of peace over the conclusions I've come to.
 In a roundabout way, this oven-baked pineapple fried rice ignited this reflection.

-A batch of this pineapple fried rice came with me as I braved my way over the bridge to my first Bay Area Food Bloggers picnic last Saturday.
-I took a tupperware full of this faved quick dish and wrapped it generously in foil and large bath towel to keep it warm during my hour-long BART ride in, terrified people would judge me for how not fancy my food was.
-Worse: what if I wasn’t cool enough?
-(Yes, I’ve got the maturity of a middle schooler when it comes to analyzing new social situations).
+A batch of this pineapple fried rice came with me as I braved my way over the bridge to a potluck with other food bloggers I'd never met.
+Last Saturday.
+I took a tupperware full of this faved oven-baked fried rice and wrapped it generously in foil and large bath towel to keep it warm during my hour-long BART ride in.
+What if I wasn't cool enough?
+(Yes, I've got the maturity of a middle schooler when it comes to analyzing new social situations).
 You know what?
-It turns out people couldn’t care less about what I brought or how many twitter followers I had.
+It turns out people couldn't care less how many twitter followers I had.
 They wanted to know me, as a fellow lover of food and a newcomer to the community.

 Amidst chatter of various personal reasons for accepting or not accepting sponsored posts and lamenting about the overwhelming emphasis on blog monetization, I found myself pausing to consider my own reasons.
 Forcing myself to remember why I started this food blog in the first place.

 So why do I have a food blog?
 While trudging through my studies in math education, my corner kitchen of internet serves as a creative outlet that forces me to take that time.
 I enjoy making, eating, and sharing food, and in our house, food comes with stories.
-The text, photos, and recipe are my story and as such, it’s important to be selective about the opportunities I pursue.
-While I haven’t yet let fancy poop woo me over, it’s refreshing to have people who push me to reflect.
+As such, t's important to be selective about the opportunities I pursue.
+While I haven't yet let fancy poop woo me over, it's refreshing to have people who push me to reflect.
 To be definitive and intentional about these choices that have become increasingly more difficult.

 This pineapple cashew oven-baked fried rice also goes down as a win.
-There are a few dishes that come through our recipe rotation often and this is one of them.
+There are a few dishes that are in regular rotation and this is one of them.
 It requires so little hands-on time and produces massive quantities; Leftovers when you live with a marathon runner and eater are hard to come by.
 You toss everything together in a large mixing bowl, spread it out on a dark baking sheet, and let it go.
-The result is a bit crispy and a tad spicy (read: really spicy for me and hardly spicy for Lucas), with pockets of sweet juicy pineapple and salty cashews.
+The result is a bit crispy and a tad spicy, with pockets of sweet juicy pineapple and salty cashews.

 Ignore the fact that I forgot to add edamame and oil to the gif steps above (oops!).
 Don't fret - it's all mixed in there.

-Last time we cooked together, my friend Jen insisted we throw two entire bags of edamame into the bowl.
-I think she craved oven-baked pineapple fried edamame.
-We met halfway at one bag and that’s now the go-to move.
-We use a high-heat safflower oil because it’s good for heart and cardiovascular health, and unlike many other oil options, it’s high in monounsaturated fat and contains hardly any saturated fats.
+I didn't grow up making homemade fried rice.
+Instead, my friend Jen came over one night to share her wisdom of making fried rice the way she grew up, but we decided to give it a go in the oven, after seeing this version from Oh My Veggies.
 The key to making this rice extra crispy is to use an old dark baking sheet with no parchment paper or silpat mat.
-I’ve tried all combinations of baking sheet + lining, and the best result is the one that conducts high heat, letting the rice stick to the baking sheet and brown up.
+I've tried all combinations of baking sheet + lining, and the best result is the one that conducts high heat, letting the rice stick to the baking sheet and crisp up.
 Finally my dark baking sheets come in handy for something.